yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 In this tutorial, I illustrated the method to conduct Bayesian MCMC sampling on a single participant.
-Given a data set containing (1) response times and (2) response choice, our general aim is to estimate the parameters generating these response time (RT) and choice data.
+Given a data set containing (1) response times and (2) response choices, our general aim is to estimate the parameters generating these response time (RT) and choice data.
 The sampling technique based on Bayesian MCMC helps us to draw (posterior) samples from the probability distribution generating the data, even we do not know the true parameters.
 For example, we know